 User Experience Insight sensors run synthetic tests one at a time in a continuous round-robin sequence.
+When these tests identify a problem, they generate an issue.
 There are two types of issues observed in the dashboard which generate notifications: threshold violations and test failures.

 Incident Detection Models

-User Experience Insight Incident Detection begins with training a model using historical data.
+User Experience Insight Incident Detection begins with training a machine learning model for the typical issue profile of your deployment, using historical data.